 Survey findings were presented to the Board during the June 26, 2012 Strategic Planning Session - Part One.
 Significant findings reflected the need for the District to increase communication with community constituents regarding programs, services, and budget information.
-In addition, findings indicated community members view the budget, alternative revenue resources, accreditation, partnerships, and college readiness as challenges currently facing VCCCD.
+In addition, findings indicated community members identified the budget, alternative revenue resources, accreditation, partnerships, and College readiness as challenges currently facing VCCCD.
 Trustees commented the findings confirm the importance of obtaining community input, and the full Board agreed to increase the number of meetings with the Citizens Advisory Body to improve communication and ensure in-depth community participation in planning related to community needs (D4-13).
+The first Citizens Advisory Body meeting for the academic year has been scheduled on October 9, 2012, immediately following the regularly scheduled Board of Trustees meeting (D4-14).

 In September 2012, the District initiated a survey of all employees related to constituency satisfaction with formal communications as a means to gauge effectiveness and provide opportunity for improvement.
 The survey, designed by District Council on Accreditation and Planning (DCAP), was distributed to employees through the Office of Administrative Relations, Chancellor's Office.
-Results of the newly-implemented annual survey were discussed at District Consultation Council in September 2012, summarized in the October 2012 Chancellor's Monthly Update distributed to all employees, students, and community advisory body members (D4-14).
+Results of the newly-implemented annual Employee Formal Communications Survey will be discussed at District Consultation Council in October 2012, summarized in the October 2012 Chancellor's Monthly Update, and distributed to employees, students, and Community Advisory Body members (D4-15).
+This survey will continue to be administered annually in September.